zerotrustprivacy/RHCSA-study/README.md

   <li>Command</li>
 </ul></p></p>
 <h3>Manage Temporary Files</h3>
-<p>The systemd-tmpfiles-setup service runs the systemd-tmpfiles command.</p>
+<p>Red Hat includes the systemd-tmpfiles tool - provides a method to manage temporary directories and files.
+The systemd-tmpfiles-setup service runs the systemd-tmpfiles command.</p>
 <p>systemd-tmpfiles-clean service configuration files exist in three places:
 /etc/tmpfiles.d/*.conf
 /run/tmpfiles.d/*.conf
 /usr/lib/tmpfiles.d/*.conf</p>
+<h3>Analyze and Store Logs</h3>
+<p>The rsyslog service is used to determine for handle log messages. </p>
+<p>The logrotate command rotates log files to prevent them from taking too much space in the /var/log directory.
+When a log is rotated, it is renamed with an extension.</p>